For Love or Money (Philippine TV series)

-For Love or Money is a Filipino drama series to be broadcast by TV5 starring Alice Dixson Derek Ramsay, Ritz Azul Alice Dixson.
-It premiered on October 17, 2013 every Thursday nights and ended on January 16, 2014 on the network's primetime block.
+For Love or Money is a Philippine television drama series broadcast by TV5.
+Directed by Mac Alejandre, it stars Alice Dixson, Derek Ramsay and Ritz Azul.
+It aired on the network's evening line up from October 17, 2013 to January 16, 2014, replacing Sine Ko 5ingko and was replaced by Obsession.

 Overview

 Roselle and Edward are a young ambitious couple struggling to achieve their dreams, until they cross paths with the wealthy and beautiful Kristine, who offers Roselle 10 million pesos for 10 days with Edward.